Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_ai_emotion_portrayal/output.md

+# Final Guidelines for AI Emotions in Music

-# Finalized Guidelines for AI Emotion Portrayal in Music
+### Updated Guidelines for AI Emotion Portrayal in Music (Updated)

 ### Best Practices